 Baha'i Holy Days

-Bahá’ís commemorate 11 holy days each year, with 9 Bahá’í Holy Days where work and school should be suspended.
-The dates below are for the Gregorian calendar for 2023 and 2024.
+Baha’is commemorate 11 holy days each year, with 9 Baha’i Holy Days where work and school should be suspended.
+The dates below are for the Baha’i Holy Days for 2024 and 2025 based on the Gregorian calendar.

 Holy days

 First Day of Ridván (meaning “Paradise” in Arabic) — the most important of the Bahá’í holy days.
 It is the day on which Bahá’u’lláh declared His mission as a Messenger of God.
-21 April 20 April
+20 April20 April

-Ninth Day of Ridván the day on which Bahá’u’lláh’s family joined Him in the Garden of Ridván.
-29 April 28 April
+Ninth Day of Ridván the day on which Bahá’u’lláh’s family joined Him in the Garden of Ridván.28 April28 April

-Twelfth Day of Ridván the day on which Bahá’u’lláh and His family left the garden to travel to Constantinople.
-2 May 1 May
+Twelfth Day of Ridván the day on which Bahá’u’lláh and His family left the garden to travel to Constantinople.1 May1 May

-Declaration of the Báb the anniversary of the Báb’s announcement of His mission in 1844.
-24 May 23 May
+Declaration of the Báb the anniversary of the Báb’s announcement of His mission in 1844.23 May23 May

-Martyrdom of the Báb Who was executed in 1850 10 July 9 July
+Martyrdom of the Báb Who was executed in 18509 July9 July

-Day of the Covenant** commemorating Bahá’u’lláh’s appointment of His son, ‘Abdu’l-Bahá, as the One to whom His followers should turn after His passing.
-26 Nov 25 Nov
+Day of the Covenant** commemorating Bahá’u’lláh’s appointment of His son, ‘Abdu’l-Bahá, as the One to whom His followers should turn after His passing.25 Nov 25 Nov

 Important to note: The majority of the Bahá’í Holy Days are based on the solar calendar commencing with the Spring Equinox.
 The exceptions to this are The Birth of the Báb and Bahá’u’lláh which are set and move according to a lunar calendar.
 Please see the guidance from the Universal House of Justice for more information.
 The calendar of Holy Days for the 171 BE to 221 BE can be found here.